Workplace Health and Safety

 What Is the DART Calculation Formula?

-(Number of OSHA Recordable injuries and illnesses leading to Days Away, Restricted, Transferred * 200,000) divided by Employee hours worked equals the Days Away Restricted Transferred (DART) Rate.
+(Number of OSHA Recordable injuries and illnesses that resulted in Days Away, Restricted, or Transferred multiplied by 200,000) then divided by Employee hours worked = DART Rate

 (Number of OSHA Recordable injuries and illnesses leading to Days Away, Restricted, Transferred * 200,000)